seqeralabs/wave/docs/api.md

 ### Pull Metrics APIs

-These APIs are used to get the metrics about the container pulls by Wave.
+These APIs are used to get the metrics about the container pulls through Wave.

-All Metrics API endpoints have one common optional query parameters:
+All pull metrics API endpoints have one common optional query parameter:

 | Name   | Description                                                                                                | sample Value |
 |--------|------------------------------------------------------------------------------------------------------------|--------------|